f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 <h3>11: FFT asymmetrical filter toggle</h3>

 Use this button to enable/disable the FFT asymmetrical filter.
+Use this filter when you want to optimize the reception of vestigial sideband AM signals.

 <h3>12: FFT asymmetrical filter opposite band cutoff frequency</h3>